frappe/erpnext_documentation/user/manual/en/customize-erpnext/custom-scripts/rename-buttons-in-form-view.md

 );
 ```

-We have removed/hidden the unwanted buttons, and then renamed one:
+Using this script, we have removed/hidden the unwanted buttons, and then renamed one:

 <img alt="Custom Script" class="screenshot" src="{{docs_base_url}}/assets/img/customize/customize-button-rename.png">

-**Note:** To learn more about the JS APIs, check the [frappe](https://frappe.io/docs/user/en/api/form) documentation.
+**Note:** To learn more about the JS APIs, visit the [frappe documentation](https://frappe.io/docs/user/en/api/form).

 {next}